madhvesh/systemdesign-notes/cassandra_notes.md

  create TABLE users(id uuid, name frozen <full_name>, direct_reports set<frozen <full_name>>, addresses map<text,frozen <address> >,
                     PRIMARY KEY(id));

+### Static columns
+It is a special column that is shared by all the rows of a partition. the static column is very useful when we want to share a column with a single value.

  ## Counters
  - 64 bit signed integer, can be incremented or decremented
  - use UPDATE to change values, no-  using timestamp or update ttl
  - Need special tables with Primary Key and counter columns
  - cannot assign default values
+ - counter operations internally need read before write

 ### SQLs:
 1. create TABLE PIZZA_DISPATCHED(store_name text, pizza_count, counter, PRIMARY KEY(store_name));